temporalio/documentation/docs/troubleshooting/troubleshooting.md

 Learn more about the following topics:

-- [Troubleshoot deadline-exceeded error](/troubleshooting/deadline-exceeded-error#) - Deadline exceeded error occurs when a Workflow takes longer than the Workflow Execution timeout.
+- [Deadline-exceeded error](/troubleshooting/deadline-exceeded-error#) - Deadline exceeded errors occur as a result of Temporal frontend requests failing.
-- [Troubleshoot the failed reaching server error](/troubleshooting/last-connection-error#) - The failed reaching server error occurs when the Temporal Client cannot connect to the Temporal Server.
+- [Failed reaching server error](/troubleshooting/last-connection-error#) - Failed reaching server errors can result from expired certificates.